FAFSA Deadlines Rundown for 2023-24

 3 Key Changes to the FAFSA

-The Consolidated Appropriations Act passed in December 2020 included several major student aid provisions.
+The Consolidated Appropriations Act passed in December 2020 and included several major student aid provisions.
 The legislation is designed to make higher education more accessible and affordable for underrepresented students and students of color.

 1. The FAFSA Is Now Shorter and More User-Friendly

 Over the last decade, advocates of FAFSA simplification have made strong efforts to reduce the number of questions required to complete the application.

 The FAFSA previously contained 108 questions, which many argued deterred students and families from completing the application and receiving the aid for which they qualified.